 The OECD model forms the basis for Nigeria's DTTs.
-Hence, Nigeria's current DTTs tackle base erosion and profit shifting and other treaty-abusing designs of MNEs.
-Nigeria DTTs set out the withholding tax rights of the respective countries on dividends, interest and, royalties.
-The rate does not exceed 7.5 per cent of the gross amount, which is lower than those of non-treaty countries that pay a flat withholding tax rate of 10 per cent.
+Hence, Nigeria's current DTTs tackle BEPS and other treaty-abusing designs of MNEs.
+Nigeria DTTs set out the WHT rights of the respective countries on dividends, interest and royalties.
+The rate does not exceed 7.5 per cent of the gross amount, which is lower than those of non-treaty countries that pay a flat WHT of 10 per cent.

 Recent changes to and outlook for treaty network

 Nigeria's DTT network is not very wide, but it has been expanded recently.
-There are presently only 14 tax treaties in force.
-The federal legislature ratified the DTTs with Spain, Sweden and South Korea in January 2018.
+There are currently only 14 tax treaties in force.
+The federal legislature ratified DTTs with Spain, Sweden and South Korea in January 2018.
 Those with Singapore, Ghana and Cameroon have been approved but not yet ratified.
-The TP Regulations identifies international and regional treaties as ways of attracting foreign direct investments to Nigeria and signifies the federal government's plans to expand its DTT networks further.
+The TP Regulations identify international and regional treaties as ways of attracting foreign direct investments to Nigeria and signify the federal government's plans to further expand its DTT networks.

 Outlook and conclusions

-1 Stephen Chima Arubike is a senior associate and both Marian Asuenimhen and Ayodele Ashiata Kadiri are associates at G Elias & Co.
+1 Stephen Chima Arubike is a partner, Marian Asuenimhen is a senior associate and Eberechukwu Benjamin-Akaogu is an associate at G Elias & Co.

 2 The Constitution of the Federal Republic of Nigeria, 1999 (as amended).